tracespace/tracespace/PRIVACY.md

 ## changes to this policy

-The tracespace libraries and/or applications may be updated in the future to collect anonymous usage data (for example, for the purposes of improving the user experience).
-Any such updates will be reflected in this document, and users will need to opt-in before any data is collected.
+Any updates to this policy and/or data collected will be reflected below.
+If we make large changes to this policy, we will clear your opt-in status so you can review the changes and re-affirm your opt-in.

 ### changelog